-Refer to the relevant page in this publication for a list of law electives.
+Refer to page 21 for a list of law electives.
 The structure outlined above for the BA is indicative only, based on undertaking a single 120-point major and is dependent on the timetable and availability of individual papers.
 Completing elective papers during Summer School may enable you to complete your double degrees more quickly.